 One surface treatment that is perfect for usage on aerospace parts is polishing.
 It is a simple process that leverages the concept of friction to smooth any surface.
 The roughest aerospace part surface is frequently the starting point for the procedure, which continues until a smooth, appealing surface finish is left

-Additionally, polishing can improve the longevity of an aerospace material by reducing the likelihood of chipping or breaking.
+Additionally, polishing can improve the longevity of an aerospace CNC machining material by reducing the likelihood of chipping or breaking.
 However, the problem is that polishing aeronautical parts requires a lot of time and money.

 Challenges of CNC Machining in the Aerospace Industry

-Although CNC machining is a very adaptable and popular production method in the aerospace industry, it does have certain restrictions.
+Although CNC machining magnesium is a very adaptable and popular production method in the aerospace industry, it does have certain restrictions.
 A solid grasp of the design requirements, process optimization, and tool advances may help overcome many challenges.
 These limitations include:

 Operator Expertise

 CNC machining requires trained operators to program, run, and maintain the machines efficiently—additionally, CNC programming and operation call for specialized knowledge and training because of their intricacy.
-Finding and keeping talented CNC operators may be difficult, especially with a talent shortage.
+Finding and keeping talented aerospace CNC machining operators may be difficult, especially with a talent shortage.

 Material Choice